donald-tangze/bio/Other Programming Language/SQL in a nutshell.md

 #### 8.2.
 Window functions, aka, Analytic functions

-**window function is equivalent to Group_Clauses.
+Window function is equivalent to Group_Clauses.
 They both divided selected result sets into different set/collections by criteria.
-Here, in window function, criteria might be a expression, time range**
+Here, in window function, criteria might be a expression, time range

-**Then are used together with aggregate  functions: Max, Min, avg, sum**
+Then are used together with aggregate  functions: Max, Min, avg, sum

 ```sql
 FUNCTION_NAME(expr) [filter_clause] OVER window_clause